-In-migration (external labour moving into community to work in mines) increases the demand for goods and services, often resulting in inflation and increased competition in the local labour force.
+In-migration (external labour moving into community to work on infrastructure projects) increases the demand for goods and services, often resulting in inflation and increased competition in the local work force.
 Families and communities are less able to provide the basic needs for their children.
-Surges in population affect the capacities of social infrastructure such as housing, schools and health clinics, making it harder for children to access these services.3
+Surges in population affect the capacities of social infrastructure such as housing, schools and health clinics, making it harder for children to access these services.